upunaprosk/Awesome-LLM-Compression-Safety/README.md

     <img src=https://img.shields.io/github/watchers/upunaprosk/Awesome-Compression-Safety.svg?style=social >
 </div>

-## Awesome LLM compression research papers and tools with a focus on safety.
+## Awesome LLM compression research papers and tools with a focus on safety

 Quantization and other model compression techniques significantly improve efficiency, but may also compromise trustworthiness, fairness, and overall model reliability.